nargarawr/www-project-integration-standards/scripts/cre_sync/docs/implementation.md

 [Future feature/non-mvp]
 Using pull requests to a repository would make a lot of sense, reviews are then public and the CRE files are always public and versioned.

+Search Based On Tags (connections implementation)
+---

+Given a url of `<domain>?tag=ops&tag=dfir&tag=encryption` the frontend returns all CREs and links that are tagged with all 3 tags.